Xcessity/CuraDremelSupport/README.md

 Printers: Dremel 3D45

+## DISCLAIMER
+This configuration set is work in progress!
+Wrong settings can damage your printer!

+USE ON YOUR OWN RISK!!!!!!

 ## Installation
 1. Download and install Cura 4.8 from the official ultimaker website https://ultimaker.com/software/ultimaker-cura
 2. Copy the resource folder in the installation directory of Cura 4.8 (C:\Program Files\Ultimaker Cura 4.8.0\)